kakwa/thinkfan-sh/README.md

 ------------------------
-Hope it could help a little to make your thinkpad quieter.
+Hope it helps to make your thinkpad a little quieter.